 There is a longer routine called The Box.
 It is even more effective for modulating the nervous system.
 It only takes about 6 minutes once you get it down.
 It relieves neck pain.
 It reduces trigger point activity in the neck that contributes to irritability and fatigue.
 It also does a better job of releasing the sternocleidomastoid muscle that extends along the sheath that contains the vagus nerve in the neck.
 If you’re looking for a more complete release, try this.

 A few years ago I was fortunate to explore Polyvagal Theory and Biodynamic Craniosacral with Michael Shea.
 At first, it all sounded and seemed quite heady and subtle.
 Then, I noticed that it lowered my resting heart rate by more than ten percent.
-My sleeping rate dropped from 56 to 49 and stayed there for weeks.
+My sleeping heart rate dropped from 56 to 49 beats per minute and stayed there for weeks.
 I started using these techniques with clients and had great results.
 This Ice-and-Stretch routine developed by combining those concepts with Active Isolated Stretching.